bcgov/bcaquiferdata/WORKFLOW AND DESIGN.md

 >
 > - Review flag specifics to ensure correct
 > - Add more flags
-> - What next?
-Option to export flags in App?
+> - Add option to export all 'fixable' flags to promote fixing issues in GWELLS
->   (Note that all datasets in the App can be exported already, only relevant
->    if a special format is required)

 ### R package development